RHIT-CSSE/csse332/labs/lab12/index.md

 your code will be running at a high privilege level and it must thus be very clear what your code can and cannot do.

-Another important part of this exercise is designing and writing test case.
+Another important part of this exercise is designing and writing test cases.
 Say for example you decide to write a new xv6 process scheduler, then you will need to write a few test cases that actually showcase or stress the features of your scheduler.
 Running all processes to completion is great, but if your scheduler has support for some form of priorities, then you will need to write, and document, test cases that exercise those priorities.

 # Learning Objectives

-At this end of this mini-project, you should be able to:
+At this end of this project, you should be able to:

 - Design a basic OS feature and implement it in xv6.
 - Document your assumptions about your OS feature.